jan25/move-my-files/NOTES.md

 # Design

 - Store configuration in `HOME/mmf-data` directory
-- Configuration as yaml file
+- Configuration as yaml file.
+First use of cli created the configuration directory and default config file

 ```
 config: